anandshivam44/DevOpsAutomation/EncryptEC2FromCloudFormation/EBSEncryption.md

 ![create_ami](./images/1_create_ami.png)
 ##### 2. Create a Copy of your AMI

 AMi creation takes time.
 Once unencrypted AMI is created then create a copy of your AMI.
 While making a copy we have to enable encryption.
 Enabling Encryption in this stage is very important.
 All EBS ceated from an encrypted AMI wil always be encrypted.
+For Encryption AWS will ask for KMS Key.
+You can leave all values to default and let AWS create and manage KMS Key for you.

 Below is a powershell command to do the same